CLOSER-Cohorts/archivist-utilities/README.md

 To generate the text mapping files for Archivist from an Excel XLSX file, simply:

 1. Select the Excel XLSX file from your local computer by pressing the 'Choose file' button
-2. A 'Convert file' button will appear after you have selected an XLSX file.
+2. A 'Create mappings' button will appear after you have selected an XLSX file.
 Press this button.
 3. Links to the various text files generated from this XLSX file will now displayed on the screen, and clicking on these will download the files to your local computer.